Alhambra, Mexuar patio

 - Contains one regular 12-pointed star polygon with vertex angle of 90°.

 - There are three non-regular reflective tiles (including 2 kites).

-- The tiling satisfies the interlace condition and has one finite interlace and no infinite interlace with straight cross-overs.
+- The tiling satisfies the interlace condition and has one finite interlace and one infinite interlace with straight cross-overs.